Metalloid: Location

+Diagonal relationship

+The metalloids illustrate an organizing principle of the periodic table called a diagonal relationship.
 The diagonal positioning of the metalloids represents an exception to the observation that elements with similar properties tend to occur in vertical groups.
 A related effect can be seen in other diagonal similarities between some elements and their lower right neighbours, specifically lithium-magnesium, beryllium-aluminium, and boron-silicon.
 Rayner-Canham has argued that these similarities extend to carbon-phosphorus, nitrogen-sulfur, and into three d-block series.

-This exception arises due to competing horizontal and vertical trends in the nuclear charge.
+This relationship arises due to competing horizontal and vertical trends in the nuclear charge.
 Going along a period, the nuclear charge increases with atomic number as do the number of electrons.
 The additional pull on outer electrons as nuclear charge increases generally outweighs the screening effect of having more electrons.
 With some irregularities, atoms therefore become smaller, ionization energy increases, and there is a gradual change in character, across a period, from strongly metallic, to weakly metallic, to weakly nonmetallic, to strongly nonmetallic elements.
 Going down a main group, the effect of increasing nuclear charge is generally outweighed by the effect of additional electrons being further away from the nucleus.
 Atoms generally become larger, ionization energy falls, and metallic character increases.
-The net effect is that the location of the metal–nonmetal transition zone shifts to the right in going down a group, and analogous diagonal similarities are seen elsewhere in the periodic table, as noted.
+The net effect is that the location of the metal–nonmetal transition zone shifts to the right in going down a group.